What your Business can do About an Outstanding Payment

 Plan your reminders out carefully and always schedule them in advance.
 Sending a friendly prompt may help your client to pay on time.

-Instructing a Debt Collection Agency if an Outstanding Payment Becomes Overdue
+Use a Debt Collection Agency if faced with an outstanding payment

 Even with the best-laid plans, there will always be those payers that simply ignore your credit control process.

 Many debtors will deliberately lead your credit control team on a wild goose chase, giving you excuse after excuse and never paying what they owe.

 It is important to recognise when a client is doing this.
 Making sure that you don’t spend too long chasing a debtor is important, as you will only waste your time and money.

 A debt collection agency like Federal Management is the best solution to any case relating to outstanding or overdue payments.
 Unlike other options, they provide a cost-effective and reliable service.